 Once you install and active your theme, you'll want to customize it.
 Put in your own brand colors, and your own content.
 In some themes you may also get to play around with different layouts or features.
 Explore all of your options until you love how it looks.

-You're going to want to install some plugins.
+You're going to want to install some plugins if you’re on WordPress (no need if you’re on Squarespace).
 Plugins add extra features to your blog, and there are thousands of them that do pretty much anything you can think of.

 Here are some that I recommend: